robinrendle/robinrendle.com/_posts/2018-06-19-i-dont-believe-in-full-stack-engineering.md

 - gusto
 - rant
 extract: 'There, I said it. '
+city: San Francisco
+country: California
 ---

 There, I said it.
 Of all the engineers I’ve met over the years only one has come close to what that title, _full-stack engineer_, implies: the ability to easily navigate the back-end and front-end with a senior level of expertise.
 For the rest of us though, it’s simply not possible to do both.

 But hold up a sec, what is front-end development?
 Well I believe that this line of work contains the following skills: